-Nevertheless, the first book I will mention, in so far that the writer is a professor at Wheaton College, is presumably by a believer.
+Nevertheless, the first book I will mention is by a professor at Wheaton College, though not Wheaton in Chicago.
 It is entitled A Neotropical Companion, the author is John Kricher, and it is a charming book about the American tropics, the rainforest, birds, animals thereof and other ecosystems.
 Very readable and informative and with a terrific bibliography.

 Christians are sometimes taught to believe that Darwin was ‘of the devil’; I firmly believe that of Marx and probably Freud, but Darwin was just a very keen observer of nature who put together his theories with a view, I understand, to showing how God created; unfortunately his theories went beyond the evidence.
 Be that as it may The Voyage of the Beagle is really a lovely book; it chronicles his travels round South America.
 Of particular resonance with me is his description of a journey on foot through the Chilean Andes.